-All cases of tuberculosis (TB) are reported to the local health unit, because the disease can spread to others and cause outbreaks.
+All cases of tuberculosis (TB) are reported to the public health authority, because the disease can spread to others and cause outbreaks.
 Major health authorities keep track of TB outbreaks and encourage early testing for people who are at risk for the disease.

 - Have a human immunodeficiency virus (HIV) infection or another condition that puts them at risk for TB.